The objective is to develop the basics understanding of the following concepts:

 - Final state is same as the original state and there is no change in internal energy of the system.

-In this equation q and w are the net heat transferred and net work for the process respectively, while uf & ui are final and initial values of internal energy(u).
+In this equation q and w are the net heat transferred and net work for the process respectively, while uf and ui are final and initial values of internal energy(u).
 In a rigid and isolated adiabatic system (w = 0, q = 0), then its internal energy(u) remains unchanged.
-Then from eq(2) of a cyclic process
+Then from eq(2) of a cyclic process.

 - Ideal or reversible processes